imguest24897/SimpleOS/README.md

 # SimpleOS
 SimpleOS is a lightweight, fast, and user-friendly operating system developed with Cosmos in Visual Studio 2022.
 Designed for simplicity and efficiency, it offers a streamlined experience while showcasing the power of modern OS development.
 Explore the code and contribute to this minimal yet functional OS!
+> [!WARNING]
+> Please note that this project was moved to Devkit.
+This repository has been archived anyway.
+Visit to repository imguest24897/SimpleOS-Devkit.
 ## Error codes:
 ### DUMMY_KERNEL_PANIC
 An dummy kernel panic caused by user.